Hoe flanel wordt gemaakt

 From cotton to fiber

 It all starts with cotton.
-Flannel for professional use is almost always made from cotton fibers, selected for their length and purity.
+Flannel for professional use is almost always made from cotton fibers, chosen for their length and purity.

 – a more even surface